 Maps are an approximation of the real world.
 No map can contain all the detail of the real world.
 A good map captures what is important for you.
 OpenStreetMap is an open-source project that provides the best maps for Canberra.
 However, the process is not as simple as it might seem.

 There are many ways to plan your route around Canberra.
 Here are a few suggestions.
 If you want to plan a ride around Canberra, you will need a good map.
 After that, a route suggestion could be useful.
 Here both are discussed.

-Komoot is the best app for riding in Canberra, not least because of the great maps from OpenStreetMap.
-Komoot has released several long awaited features.
-One of the best features remains.
-Komoot is free, including an on-the-move smartphone route planning app and an excellent website.
-Give it a try.
+Privacy improvements and more sharing options.
+Komoot is the best app for riding in Canberra, not just because of the great maps from OpenStreetMap.
+Komoot has many new features and one of the best features remains.
+Komoot is free, including the smartphone route planning app and an excellent website.

 The French love cycling so they made a bike map.
 Getting an overview is the start to planning a ride.
 CyclOSM turns the Canberra map on its head by showing a cyclist’s view of the city.
 The map data is from OpenStreetMap.
 These maps are available on the smartphone with another open-source product: OSMAnd.

 Views of Denman Prospect and the Molonglo Valley.
 Gravel ride through the forest to a hilltop for great views and down to the Molonglo River again.
 The route starts and ends at the Denman Prospect R10 bus stop.
 Find at the shops a café, supermarket, and toilets.
 Ride in a clockwise direction for minimum gradients.
 Mountain bike recommended.
 Length 8 km and 180 m rise.
 Steep descent.
 The ride is very enjoyable.